SurvivalThroughArchival/JuicyLoris/README.md

 ```
 And you will have an exectutable in the Builds folder called "HelloLorris-0.0.0"

+(And not on how to link to Juce Cmake project for your own benefit, you will forget this arcane babble in about three days time)

 # RATIONALE:

 A number of people have tried to make the Spectral Morphing library work on Windows and Mac, and failed at the arcane gibberish that is AutoMake/AutoConf.
 The original Package did a lot, including making a Python library, and CSound opcodes.
 This is not the intention here.